 2025 Summer Seminar in Healthcare Ethics

 The Department of Bioethics and Humanities invites you to the 37th annual Summer Seminar in Healthcare Ethics.
-We will host the conference online this year with synchronous and asynchronous material.
+We will host the conference online this year with live discussions with experts and small group cases.

 The annual Summer Seminar is an intensive, interactive introduction to the 'four-box method' of analysis of ethical problems in clinical ethics, developed by Jonsen, Siegler, and Winslade in their book Clinical Ethics.
 The Seminar also addresses elements of the Core Competencies in Health Care Ethics Consultation and can help attendees prepare for the healthcare ethics consultation certification exam.